JaffaKetchup/dqoi/README.md

 * How do I pronounce the name of this library?
   _It's up to you, but I like "decoy" best._
 * Is this a good implementation?
   _The outputted QOI files perfectly match the official C implementation's outputs.
-The re-encoded PNGs don't always match byte-for-byte, but the pixels are always correct_
+Any re-encoded PNGs don't always match byte-for-byte, but the pixels are always correct_
-* Why wasn't this ported to Dart sooner?
+* Are there any other implementations in different languages?
-  _I'm not sure either.
+  _Sure there are!
 You can see all the other available ports on the [official README](https://github.com/phoboslab/qoi#implementations--bindings-of-qoi)._